CatJinnFu/Web_Dev_Assignment2/readme.txt

 order-placed.php
 register.php

-These php files house all the functions used in the website and perform backend business logic.
+I have coded all these php files to house all the functions used in the website and perform backend business logic.

 cart.php
 checkout.php